-The Spanish (7–12) postbaccalaureate teacher certification program leads to eligibility for New York State initial certification to teach Spanish in grades 7–12.
-This program is designed for students who have earned a baccalaureate degree in Spanish or a related field from an accredited college or university and intend to complete the coursework required for New York State certification to teach Spanish in middle or high schools.
+The Spanish education (7-12) postbaccalaureate teacher certification program leads to eligibility for a New York State initial certificate to teach Spanish in grades 7-12.
+This program is designed for students who have earned a baccalaureate degree in Spanish or a related field from an accredited college or university and intend to complete the coursework required for New York State certification to teach Spanish in secondary or middle schools.

-The program supplies the background knowledge necessary for teachers to implement the New York State Learning Standards for Languages Other Than English (LOTE) 7-12.
-It also meets the standards set by national professional organizations such as the American Council of Teachers of Foreign Languages (ACTFL) and the National Council for Accreditation of Teacher Education (NCATE).
+The program provides the background necessary for teachers to implement the New York State learning standards for Languages Other Than English (LOTE) 7-12.
+It also meets the standards set by national professional organizations, such as the American Council of Teachers of Foreign Languages and the National Council for Accreditation of Teacher Education.

-To student teach, a student must have achieved a minimum GPA of 2.75 in Spanish coursework and overall, and must have earned a minimum grade of C in FLE300, FLE340 and FLE 401.
+To student teach, a student must have achieved a minimum GPA of 2.75 in Spanish coursework and overall, and must have earned a minimum grade of C in FLE 405 and FLE 406.
 Also, the student must complete an ACTFL-Approved Oral Proficiency Interview (OPI) in order to demonstrate Advanced-Low Proficiency in Spanish.
-If Advanced-Low Proficiency is not achieved, an additional upper-level Spanish course, chosen in consultation with the student’s advisor, must be successfully completed.
+If Advanced-Low Proficiency is not achieved, an additional upper-level Spanish course, chosen in consultation with the student’s adviser, must be successfully completed.

-1. A bachelor’s degree from an accredited college or university with a minimum cumulative grade point average (GPA) of 2.75 (4.0 scale), a major in Spanish language, literature, culture (or a closely related discipline with a minimum of 30 hours in Spanish.
+1. A bachelor’s degree from an accredited college or university with a minimum cumulative grade point average (GPA) of 3.0 (4.0 scale), a major in Spanish language, literature, culture (or a closely related discipline with a minimum of 36 credit hours in Spanish).*

 2. A minimum GPA of 2.75 in Spanish coursework.